-- UA's should be remediated during the year they are earned. - Attendance Remediation: Students must recover 1 hour of attendance for each absence beyond 3 absences for each - class.
+- Attendance Remediation: Students must recover 30 minutes of attendance for each absence beyond 3 absences for each class.
 They may, - attend consultation time for the class in question either before or after school.
-Each consultation time recovers 1 hour. - work with school personnel before or after school to recover 1 attendance hour for each work hour. - attend or work special events as deemed appropriate and approved by MHS administration. - Students can apply to remove all UA's from a Trimester if they have earned all S marks in the subsequent Trimester.
-Students may only apply once per year. - If a student receives a "UA" during the final week of a trimester the student has one week to remediate the "UA" for extracurricular activity eligibility purposes.
-Otherwise, the student becomes ineligible to participate in extracurricular activities during the trimester immediately following the UA. - School Excused (S) marks will not count against perfect attendance. - Athletes must be present for at least 3 classes on game day to participate.
-Administrative approval is required to excuse extenuating circumstances.
+Each 30-minute consultation time recovers 1 attendance hour. - work with school personnel before or after school to recover 1 attendance hour for each 30-minute work shift. - attend or work special events as deemed appropriate and approved by MHS administration. - o spend lunch in the remediation center to recover 1 attendance hour. - Students can apply to remove all UA's from a Trimester if they have earned all S marks in the subsequent Trimester.
+Students may only apply once per year. - Once unexcused absences beyond 3 are remediated, course credit, eligibility, and citizenship credit are immediately restored.